Bachelor of Science (Asian Holistic Health & Massage)

 Bachelor of Science (Asian Holistic Health & Massage) (BS)

-Join our community of like-minded individuals, distinguished faculty, and experienced practitioners to hone your craft.
-Begin your massage and Asian Bodywork career with our bachelor’s degree.
+If you've been searching for holistic health degree programs, join our community of like-minded individuals, distinguished faculty, and experienced practitioners to hone your Asian holistic massage and health craft.
+Begin your massage and Asian Bodywork career with our bachelor’s degree in massage therapy and holistic health.
 Our program ties together massage therapy with Oriental medicine theory, giving you the tools to best serve your future clients’ needs with a unique blend of East and West.

 The purpose of the bachelor’s program is to provide those with a related prerequisite Associates degree advanced training and application in Oriental medicine theory and massage practice.
 Coursework lays a foundation in biomedicine with extended training in a variety of Asian bodywork therapies.
 Students are prepared for employment in the fields of Asian holistic health and massage, either in private practice, or in a variety of healthcare or spa settings.